ColinHammarberg/milestoneprojectnumber3/README.md

 # LOVE THERAPY

-### The Love Therapy application was created for the clients of the Love Therapy center, which is being run by DR. Edward.
-The application helps the clients to get a better structure on their bookings, meetings, keeping contact with Dr. Edward and being able to search up different content stored in the database.
+### The Love Therapy application was created for the clients of the Improvement Therapy & Psychiatrist Centre, which is owned by DR. Edward.
+The application helps the clients to get a better structure on their bookings, meetings, keeping contact with the centre and being able to document about how they are doing and feeling in their ordinary weekdays.

 # UX